-A minor is defined as any individual under the age of 18 years who may be an employee (including student employees), student, or visitor (including a volunteer or guest of the institution).
+A minor is defined as an individual under the age of 18 years who may be an employee (including student employees), student, or visitor (including a volunteer or guest of the institution).
 Any volunteer that falls between the ages of 14 and 17 years of age must follow the guidelines set forth in HSC OP 73.15 Minors in Research Laboratories.
-The PI sponsoring a minor must comply with the guidelines set forth in HSC OP 70.59 Youth Camps (SB1414), completing all training required by this policy.
-As indicated in HSC OP 70.59, the HSC Managing Director of Workforce Relations and Development (in Human Resources will provide, assign, and certify the Child Protection training for each sponsoring PI.
 All minors must have written consent from their parent(s), institutional Office of Research, sponsoring investigator and department chairperson.
 Training for minors includes NESOP, STEPS and/or Volunteer Orientation Programs, LSE, Radiation Safety.
 If a minor is participating in special observatory experiences they may be exempt from some training requirements, contact the IBC Administrator for further information.